 It refers to something that’s beneath one’s dignity.
-We hear and read this originally British term much less than we once did; it’s used now more often outside Britain than within it.
+We hear and read this originally British term much less than we once did; it’s more often encountered elsewhere.
 That’s largely because in the UK it has become a cliché, linked to historical class attitudes that are commonly derided.
 The result is that it’s difficult to employ it other than facetiously.
 Sometimes, an attempt at humour leads to its appearing in a weaker sense of a thing that’s merely unfashionable:

 Where rosé used to be infra dig, it’s now de rigueur.